Directed by Mary McLuskey & Designed by Kenny Miller

-A series of six, 30-45-minute, new monologues by Scottish writers exploring the lives and experiences of people in care and care settings with a strong accent on mental health, wellbeing and creative ageing.
+A series of six new monologues by Scottish writers exploring the lives and experiences of people in care and care settings with a strong accent on mental health, wellbeing and creative ageing.
+To be produced/recorded in Spring 2021.

 An experienced care worker spills the beans.